 John Urschel

-I am currently a Junior Fellow at Harvard University.
-Starting in Fall 2023, I will be an assistant professor in the MIT math department.
-Previously, I was a member of the Institute for Advanced Study.
+Previously, I was a member of the Institute for Advanced Study, under the supervision of Peter Sarnak.
 I completed my PhD in math at MIT in 2021, and had the pleasure of being advised by Michel Goemans.
-My thesis, Graphs, Principal Minors, and Eigenvalue Problems, can be found here.
+My thesis, Graphs, Principal Minors, and Eigenvalue Problems, was recently awarded the SIAM DiPrima Prize.
+I also recently received the SIAM Early Career Prize in Linear Algebra.

 Here are a few selected publications:

-Below, you can find a brief description of my research, a full list of my publications, my current and past teaching, some outreach programs I am involved in, and my contact information.
+Below, you can find a brief description of my research, a full list of my publications, my current and past teaching, and some outreach programs I am involved in.
 Here is a (most likely outdated) CV.

 Research: